What is a guardian?

 The guardian has the powers that are included in the order signed by the judge.
 Usually, the guardian will have the power to decide where the protected person lives, to make arrangements for the protected person’s care and safety, and to make health care decisions.
 If there is no conservator, the guardian may be responsible for taking care of the protected person’s belongings and a limited amount of money.

-The guardian must file a report with the court every year with information about where the protected person lives, the services that the protected person receives, and his or her physical and mental condition.
+The guardian must file a report with the court every year with information about where the protected person lives, the services that the protected person receives, the protected person’s physical and mental condition, and why the guardianship is needed.
 If the guardian is taking care of money, the report has to include information about the money.
-The guardian is required to get the court's permission before paying himself or herself for providing room and board or care to the protected person.
-The guardian has to give a special type of notice before placing the protected person in a care facility or moving the protected person from one care facility to another.
+The guardian is required to get the court’s permission before paying himself or herself for providing room and board or care to the protected person.
+The guardian has to give a special type of notice before placing the protected person in a care facility or moving the protected person to a different location.

 Who will be the guardian?

 In most cases, a close relative is appointed to serve as the guardian.
 The same person may be both the guardian and the conservator.
 Although the guardian is not required to live in Oregon, it may be difficult for a guardian who lives far from the protected person to carry out his or her duties.
 When a close relative is not available or suitable, or when family members disagree about who should be the guardian, the court may appoint a professional fiduciary to serve as the guardian.
-Professional fiduciaries have training or experience in areas such as nursing, social work, case management, gerontology, long term care, banking, bookkeeping, law, and mediation and are available to act as guardians for incapacitated people who have the resources to pay for their services.
-You can find more information about the professional fiduciaries at the web site of the Guardian/Conservator Association of Oregon, www.gcaoregon.org.
+Professional fiduciaries may have experience in areas such as nursing, social work, care management, banking, bookkeeping, and law, and are available to act as guardians for incapacitated people who have the resources to pay for their services.
+A petition asking the court to appoint a professional fiduciary as the guardian has to include proof that the professional fiduciary is certified by the Center for Guardianship Certification.
+You can find more information about professional fiduciaries at the web site of the Guardian/Conservator Association of Oregon, www.gcaoregon.org.
 The attorneys at The Elder Law Firm represent professional fiduciaries in some cases and work with them in others.

 How much does a guardianship cost?

-The out-of-pocket costs to begin a guardianship in Oregon are the filing fee, which is $78 (in 2010); the fee for the court visitor, which varies by county but is generally between $250 and $500; and the expenses for having the respondent personally served, submitting judgments to the court, getting certified copies from the court, etc., which are usually around $150.
+The out-of-pocket costs to begin a guardianship in Oregon are the filing fee, which is $124 (in 2019); the fee for the court visitor, which varies by county but is generally between $300 and $600; and the expenses for having the respondent personally served, getting certified copies from the court, etc., which are usually around $200.
 In some cases, it is necessary to pay for a medical or psychological evaluation or other assessment of the respondent.

 The attorney fees are based on the amount of time spent.
 The attorney fees will be higher in temporary guardianships and in contested cases because more time and work is required.
-If the court appoints the guardian, the attorney can submit a detailed description of the time spent on the case and the out-of-pocket expenses to the court and ask the judge to approve having those legal fees and costs paid out of the protected person's funds.
+If the court appoints the guardian, an attorney who represents the petitioner or the guardian or the protected person can submit a detailed description of the time spent on the case and the out-of- pocket expenses to the court and ask the judge to approve having those legal fees and costs paid out of the protected person’s funds.